JonnhyAxe/marvelapi/README.md

 Using the data.total (for instance 1491) calculate the number of calls by 1491/100 = 14,91 (round it Math.abs()). calls plus the inicial with offset equal to zero

 Part 1.1 (endpoint /character)
-0. create property file with apikey and limit
+0. create property file with apikey and limit (DONE)
 1. consume Caracters api to dynamically create DTOs with swagger api (DONE)
 2. create the stream with REST calls (parallel) by offset /characters?limit=100&offset=100&apikey=746d7e48cbc8d37cf4dd63c53296c3c1 (DONE)
 AND collect the result (filtered by the necessary info???).
-3. create the service (getAllIds()) to return in a JSON array of numbers.
+3. create the service (getAllIds()) to return in a JSON array of numbers (DONE).
-4. Create Live Test (It should query the API to get data.total, for instance  1491 in order to compare to the amount of data returned by the API)
+4. Create Live Test (It should query the API to get data.total, for instance  1491 in order to compare to the amount of data returned by the API) (DONE)
 5. Create the cache with the loaded data.
 The data strucure should be O(1) for performance of the API and thread safe.
+(DONE)

 Part 1.2 (/characters/{characterId})
 1. Create a Domain model with only id, name, description, thumbnail